Monday, 22 April 2024

 a.
 King Tut's body has been subjected to repeated scrutiny.

 Ans.
 King Tut's body has been subjected to repeated scrutiny for the riches it was buried with.
 There has been a lot of speculations about untimely and sudden death of the young King in the prime phase of his life.
+The investigations were done to know the cause of his sudden demise.

 b.
-Howard Carter's investigation was rejected.
+Howard Carter's investigation was resented.

 Ans.
-Howard Carter's investigation was rejected because he used unscientific methods and illegitimate ways to cut the body away from the wooden base.
+Howard Carter's investigation was resented because he used unscientific methods and illegitimate ways to cut the body away from the wooden base.
 He also focused more on the discovery of gold and riches than on the fascinating details of Tut's life and mysteries behind his death and ignoring the cultural and historical aspects.

 c.
 Tut's body was buried along with gilded treasures.